The-AVR/AVR-2022/content/en/drone-peripheral-assembly/led-ring/_index.md

 weight: 6
 ---

-This sections how to hook assemble your LED light ring which will be used to communicate from the field back to teams.
+In this section we cover how to install your LED light ring which will be used to communicate from the field back to teams.

 ![LED ring](led_ring_1.jpg)